Astronaut-Penguin/Matchain-Platform/README.md

 # Matchain Platform WIP
-Main platform repo for the matchain TON dApp
+Main platform repo for the matchain TON dApp, please enter from a mobile phone, responsive in progress

 ## NPM install
 First, run the development server: